Write-with-LAIKA/drama-engine/README.md

 **WARNING**: If you are a service provider using this library (esp. on client-side), it's recommended to handle outgoing requests using a middleware service such as Cloudflare, Vercel, etc. so that the API key is not exposed publicly.
 This library does not differentiate between server-side and client-side usage, so you should handle this appropriately.

-### Database

-This library was developed to power our live product, [Writers Room](https://wr.writewithlaika.com), where we utilise the browsers IndexedDB API to store and manage states and data.

-When we decided to open source this package, we realised we needed to ship this with a generic database interface to manage the data.
-The in-memory database can be found in `database/in-memory-database.ts` and is the default database unless you override it during drama initialisation.

-## 📋 Tests

-A sample test suite is provided under `./tests/drama.test.ts` that can be run via `npm run test`.
-Ensure you have all the dev dependencies installed.

-Please refer to the test implementations for usage examples.

 ## 🚀 Usage

 First, configure at least one companion (be careful with newlines – they are retained in the prompt and so is indentation):